FUN PICNIC ACTIVITIES FOR KIDS

 First up, you need a roomy picnic blanket.
 One with enough space for all the family to sit on.
 But if you're inviting friends to your picnic, why not consider bringing a few blankets and layering them on top of each other?
 Create a big fun space for everyone to eat, chat and play.

 Ideally you want a picnic blanket with a water-resistant reverse - that way, if the grass is a little bit damp, which it's likely to be, it won't soak through.
-Not only are GLTC's family picnic blankets lovely and colourful (choose between rainbow stardust and woodland) with a soft cotton top and a water-resistant backing, they're also machine washable at 30 degrees because no children's picnic comes without a few spillages, right?
+Not only are GLTC's family picnic blankets lovely and colourful (choose between rainbow or blue dashed) with a soft cotton top and a water-resistant backing, they're also machine washable at 30 degrees because no children's picnic comes without a few spillages, right?
 Although, you might want to pop some wipes or kitchen towels in to your picnic basket to mop up the worst (melon and peach juice stains are tricky to remove if left).

 SANDWICHES AND SWEET TREATS